-- 1. The fundamental human rights and freedoms are indivisible, inalienable, and inviolable and stand at the basis of the entire juridical order. - 2.
-The bodies of public power, in fulfilment of their duties, shall respect the fundamental rights and freedoms, as well as contribute to their realization.
+- 1. The fundamental human rights and freedoms are indivisible, inalienable, and inviolable and stand at the base of the entire juridical order. - 2.
+The organs of public power, in fulfillment of their duties, shall respect the fundamental rights and freedoms, as well as contribute to their realization.

 - 1. The fundamental rights and freedoms and the duties contemplated in this Constitution for Albanian citizens are also valid for foreigners and stateless persons in the territory of the Republic of Albania, except for cases when the Constitution specifically attaches the exercise of particular rights and freedoms with Albanian citizenship. - 2.
-The fundamental rights and freedoms and the duties contemplated in this Constitution are valid also for legal persons so long as they comport with the general purposes of these persons and with the core of these rights, freedoms and duties.
+The fundamental rights and freedoms and the duties contemplated in this Constitution are valid also for juridical persons so long as they comport with the general purposes of these persons and with the core of these rights, freedoms and duties.

-- 1. The limitation of the rights and freedoms provided for in this Constitution may be established only by law for a public interest or for the protection of the rights of others.
-A limitation shall be in proportion with the situation that has dictated it. - 2.
+- 1. Limitations of the rights and freedoms provided for in this Constitution may be established only by law, in the public interest or for the protection of the rights of others.
+A limitation shall be in proportion to the situation that has dictated it. - 2.
 These limitations may not infringe the essence of the rights and freedoms and in no case may exceed the limitations provided for in the European Convention on Human Rights.

 - 1. All are equal before the law. - 2.
-No one may be unjustly discriminated against for reasons such as gender, race, religion, ethnicity, language, political, religious or philosophical beliefs, economic condition, education, social status, or ancestry. - 3.
-No one may be discriminated against for reasons mentioned in paragraph 2 whether reasonable and objective legal grounds do not exist.
+No one may be unjustly discriminated against for reasons such as gender, race, religion, ethnicity, language, political, religious or philosophical beliefs, economic condition, education, social status, or parentage. - 3.
+No one may be discriminated against for the reasons mentioned in paragraph 2 without a reasonable and objective justification.

-- 1. Everyone born of at least one parent with Albanian citizenship gains automatically Albanian citizenship.
+- 1. Everyone born of at least one parent with Albanian citizenship gains Albanian citizenship automatically.
 Albanian citizenship is gained also for other reasons provided by law. - 2.
-An Albanian citizen may not lose his citizenship, except when he gives it up.
+An Albanian citizen cannot lose his citizenship, except when he relinquishes it.

-- 1. Persons who belong to national minorities exercise in full equality before the law the human rights and freedoms. - 2.
-They have the right to freely express, without prohibition or compulsion, their ethnic, cultural, religious and linguistic belonging.
-They have the right to preserve and develop it, to study and to be taught in their mother tongue, as well as unite in organizations and associations for the protection of their interests and identity.
+- 1. Persons who belong to national minorities exercise the human rights and freedoms in full equality before the law. - 2.
+They have the right freely to express, without prohibition or compulsion, their ethnic, cultural, religious and linguistic belonging.
+They have the right to preserve and develop them, to study and to be taught in their mother tongue, and to unite in organizations and associations for the protection of their interests and identity.